The Best Batteries for Golf Carts: Ultimate Buying Guide

 - The rate of Discharge: 447 min. @ 25 amps — 115 min. @ 75 amps

 Next on our list of the top battery for the golf cart is the US-125.
-One of the reasons why this is high on the list of golfers is they can be purchase in sets, and the company that sells it isn’t just a distributor, but the manufacturer.
+One of the reasons why this is high on the list of golfers is they can be purchased in sets, and the company that sells it isn’t just a distributor, but the manufacturer.
 The battery tips the scales at 67 lbs., not bad at all.
 The cycle life isn’t as good as that of the Trojan at 625, but the USB US-2200 does have a superior rate of discharge: 140 minutes at 75 amps or 517 minutes at 25 amps.
 Visit manufacturer website for more details.

 USB US-2200 Batteries Specifications: